molsonkiko/JsonToolsNppPlugin/docs/README.md

 ### Error form and status bar ###

-If you click "Yes", a docking form will open up at the bottom of the document.
+If you respond "Yes" to the prompt that appears after parsing JSON with errors, a docking form will open up at the bottom of the document.
 Each row in the document will correspond to a different syntax error.

 Clicking on or paging to a row in the error form with the arrow keys will move the caret to the location in the document where that error was found.

-Hitting `Enter` while in the form refreshes the form with the JSON in the current document.
+Hitting `Enter` or choosing the `Refresh with current errors` right-click context menu item while in the form refreshes the form with the JSON in the current document.
 You can also seek the next syntax error with a description that starts with a letter by typing that letter while in the form.
 For example, typing `P` in the form might select the next `Python-style '#' comments are not part of any well-accepted JSON specification` error.

 Beginning in [v6.0](/CHANGELOG.md#600---2023-12-13), you can right-click on this form to gain the option of exporting all errors to JSON or refreshing the form.